A comprehensive list, in descending order of seriousness.

 - David Layne, Peter Swan and Tony Kay (all Sheff Weds) – 4 months in prison

 Dick Beattie of St Mirren also received a prison sentence, in his case 9 months.
-Gauld received the longest sentence as ringleader, but much of the attention focussed on the Wednesday players as that club was in the (old) First Division and Tony Kay was an England international, League Champion with Everton, and expected to be in the 1966 World Cup squad.
+Gauld received the longest sentence as ringleader, but much of the attention focussed on the Wednesday players as that club was in the (old) First Division and both Tony Kay and Peter Swan were England internationals (Kay was also a League Champion with Everton), and expected to be in the 1966 World Cup squad.

 The Sheffield Wednesday match in question, against Ipswich Town, took place in 1962, but the skulduggery was not uncovered until Gauld sold his story to the Sunday People in 1964.
 Ipswich were League Champions so it wasn’t unreasonable to assume they’d beat Wednesday.
-Gauld persuaded Layne, Swan and Kay to bet against their own club, and the match ended in a 2-0 Ipswich win, though Kay was named Man of the Match!
+Gauld persuaded Layne, Swan and Kay to bet against their own club and ensure the match result was an Ipswich win.
+The match did end in a 2-0 Ipswich victory, though Wednesday were outplayed without having to throw the game – Kay was even named Man of the Match!
 By this time all this came to light, Esmond Million and Keith Williams (both Bristol Rovers) had both been banned for life along with Brian Phillips for trying to fix a match between Bristol Rovers and Bradford Park Avenue in 1963.
 Million and Williams allegedly took bribes to throw the match (after being approached by Phillips, on behalf of Gauld’s gambling ring), though it ended in a 2-2 draw.
 All three were prosecuted and fined.
 Million left football for good and Williams eventually emigrated to South Africa to continue his career.

 Enoch West, Sandy Turnbull and Arthur Whalley (all Man Utd), and Thomas Fairfoul, Tom Miller, Bob Pursell and Jackie Sheldon (all Liverpool): banned for life for match fixing and betting on the result of a game, 1915.
-All apart from West had their bans lifted in 1919 in recognition of service to their country during World War 1 (Turnbull was killed in action but his ban was lifted posthumously).
+This match between Man Utd and Liverpool indirectly was part of the chain of events that led to Arsenal being voted into the first division when football restarted after WW1.
+All apart from West had their bans lifted in 1919 in recognition of service to their country during World War 1 (Turnbull was killed in action but his ban was lifted posthumously – see entry further down for more on his career).
 All seven were encouraged to sign up for military service with the suggestion that this would get their punishments rescinded.
 West was the only one who didn’t sign up and instead protested his innocence, but his ban stood until 1945 when it was rescinded as part of a general post-WW2 amnesty, making it just under 30 years in total.

 Billy Cook (Oldham Athletic): 12 months for refusing to leave the pitch after being sent off against Middlesbrough for persistent fouling, 1915.